crlimacastro/java-invaders/README.md

 ## Running the game
 From a console window pointed at the root of the project run the "gradlew run" command.

-If you run into
+If you run into:

 `ERROR: JAVA_HOME is not set and no 'java' command could be found in your PATH.`

 Go into your environment variables.
 Make sure to create a JAVA_HOME system variable that directs to your JDK install directory.
-Then add the binaries in this directory to your PATH
+Then add the binaries in this directory to your PATH.

 ## Controls
 Left Arrow/A - Move left